Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 Perhaps the most significant point of originality in this work is Bach’s use of the organ as an obbligato instrument in two of the arias.
 One of his many great contributions to musical development was the releasing of continuo instruments from their supporting roles and allowing them to emerge as soloists.
 The various uses of the piccolo cello in works of the second cycle testify to this, as do the less common, but equally significant appearances of the bassoon as an obbligato instrument, dating from the early C 155 (Vol1 chapter 37).
 Bach released the harpsichord from its more modest duties by making it an equal partner in the secular sonatas for flute, violin and gamba and he also transformed it into a concerto soloist in works for one or more keyboards.
-The organ was well established as the principal instrument of the church but its role in choral music is thought to be limited to that of the continuo.
+The organ was well established as the principal instrument of the church but its role in choral music had generally been limited to that of the continuo.
 Bach had already made recent use of it as a soloist in the opening sinfonia and first chorus of C 146 (chapter 14) and here he takes matters a stage further.
 The organ now emerges fully, acting as an obbligato instrument in an aria as well as performing its continuo duties.
 It is not a matter of either/or---it is both.

 A glance at the top of this page will show that this cantata is symmetrically structured, two recitatives separating the three arias.
-The instrumentation is modest and of chamber proportions, strings (the first violins doubled by one doubling oboe thus adding weight and colour), continuo and the aforementioned solo organ.
+The instrumentation is modest and of chamber proportions, strings (the first violins doubled by one oboe thus adding weight and colour), continuo and the aforementioned solo organ.

 The theme of the work is that popular Lutheran one of sin and the necessity for us to renounce it in order to claim inner peace and salvation.
 It moves from an expression of true concord to a statement of renunciation of the sins against the word of God, thence to a final expression of the desire to die and thus be freed of all past transgressions.
 It is interesting that the poet begins with the representations of peace and rest rather than ending with them.
 This, as we shall see, may have set Bach some structural challenges.